phyletica/ecoevolity-model-prior/docs-source/source/snippets/setting-up-github.rst

 If you don't already have an account on |github|_, go there and sign up for a free account.
-Login to your |github|_ account, and go to the "Settings" for your account (there should be a drop down near the top right corner of the |github|_ page, with a "Settings" option).
+Log in to your |github|_ account, and go to the "Settings" for your account (there should be a drop down near the top right corner of the |github|_ page, with a "Settings" option).
 Along the right side of your settings page, there should be a "SSH and GPG